-With that said, to begin with the jeans that Mauro were producing couldn’t be said to be 100% Japanese.
-When producing these first pieces they ran into issues with the traditional Japanese dying techniques penetrating the entire fibre, meaning the jeans wouldn’t show the typical fades points of wear or whiskering where the denim stacked.
+With that said, to begin with, the jeans that Mauro was producing couldn’t be said to be 100% Japanese.
+When producing these first pieces they ran into issues with the traditional Japanese dyeing techniques penetrating the entire fibre, meaning the jeans wouldn’t show the typical fades points of wear or whiskering where the denim stacked.

 It wasn’t until 1967 when Kaihara Mill in Hiroshima invented a new indigo dyeing technique and finally Japan had its first proper denim.
 By this time Japan could also produce everything else required to make a pair of jeans, so from this point onwards the jeans being made by Mauro’s brands could, at last, be considered truly Japanese.